College of Engineering, Technology, and Architecture

 The electrical engineering program covers a branch of engineering concerned with generating, distributing, processing, coding, transmitting, receiving, and deciphering electrical and electromagnetic signals.

 About the Major

-Electrical Engineering involves the study and application of electricity and electronics.
+Electrical engineering involves the study and application of electricity and electronics.
 It consists of a wide range of fields including electronic circuits, digital computing, robotics, sensors and instrumentation, electrical power, telecommunications, photonics, control systems, wireless communications, signal processing, and integrated circuits.
-BSEE graduates may obtain a professional license as a Professional Engineering (PE).
+BSEE graduates may obtain a professional license as a professional engineer (PE).

 About the Electrical Engineering Minor

-The minor is designed to provide students matriculating in bachelor’s degree programs in other colleges of the University, particularly the sciences and the other engineering majors, with an introduction to the discipline of electrical engineering.
-Learn more.
+The minor is designed to provide students matriculating in bachelor’s degree programs in other Colleges of the University, particularly the sciences and the other engineering majors, with an introduction to the discipline of electrical engineering.

 For more information, and to see a complete list of degree requirements, visit the Course Catalog.